alexlop29/learning-go/ch4/Notes.md

 > Avoid using := because it can make it unclear what variables are being used.
 That’s because it is very easy to accidentally shadow a variable when using :=.
 Remember, you can use := to create and assign to multiple variables at once.

 > You also need to be careful to ensure that you don’t shadow a package import.

+### if
+> The if statement in Go is much like the if statement in most programming languages.

+> The most visible difference between if statements in Go and other languages is that you don’t put parentheses around the condition.

+> What Go adds is the ability to declare variables that are scoped to the condition and to both the if and else blocks.